SleepySwords/dotfiles/README.md

 ## Installation
 1. Git clone or download this repo.
 2. Copy and paste the contents of the nvim folder into your nvim config installation.
-3. First run would sync up the plugins but not apply them, exit and rerun after the sync has been done.
+3. The first run should sync up the plugins but does not apply them, exit and rerun after the sync has been done.

 ## Docker installation and running
 1. Run `docker build -t neovim .` in the dotfiles director to build as an image (This only needs to be run one).